Can You See Balboa Park and the San Diego Zoo on the Same Day?

 From there, I walked down to Seaport Village to shop and soak in the culture, passing our famous tuna boats along the way (did you know that San Diego was once the epicenter of the nation’s tuna industry?).
 In Seaport Village, I spontaneously took one of our city’s rental bikes.
 This also is a full day of walking, but doable.

-I plan to try more one-day San Diego walking itineraries this year.
+I plan to try more one-day walking itineraries in San Diego this year.
 They are a great workout, let me tell you.

-Have you ever visited the San Diego Zoo and Balboa Park museums in the same day?
+Have you ever visited the San Diego Zoo and Balboa Park museums on the same day?

 Leave a Reply